The Seasonal Prophets

 [Photo by joel protasio on Unsplash]

-It seems that every month, week, and even day we enter another unique “season” when God operates in new and different ways.
-Apparently, the Almighty works on the clock.
-And so, the arts of divination are alive and well within many Western churches.
-But this is not part of the biblical faith.
+It seems every month, week, and even day we find ourselves entering another unique “season” when God operates in new and different ways.
+Apparently, the Almighty works on the clock, and the arts of divination are alive and well in the Church formerly of Jesus Christ but now of something quite alien.

 • (Isaiah 47:1-13) - “Down and sit in the dust, O virgin Daughter of Babylon, sit on the ground, throneless Daughter of the Chaldeans; for you will no more be called Tender and Dainty… Take your stand, I pray you, with your spells, and with the throng of your incantations wherein you have wearied yourself from your youth.
 Peradventure you may be able to profit, peradventure you may strike me with terror.
 You have worn yourself out with the mass of your consultations.
 Let them take their stand that they may save you, the dividers of the heavens, the gazers at the stars, they who MAKE KNOWN BY NEW MOONS, some of the things which shall come upon you.

-And the term, “dividers of heaven,” translates a word that is derived from Mesopotamian astrology, one that originally described the practice of dividing the night sky into what became the zodiacal constellations.
+The term, “dividers of heaven,” translates a word derived from Mesopotamian astrology, one that originally described the practice of dividing the night sky into what became the zodiacal constellations.

-But “stargazing” and “monthly prognosticating” only scratch the surface of the pursuit of the occult by many of today’s false prophets.
+But “stargazing” and “monthly prognosticating” only scratch the surface of the use of occult practices by far too many of today’s self-proclaimed prophets.

-For example, some pastors now promote mysticism and meditation under the name “contemplative prayer.”
-Thus, the occult is repackaged with Christian-sounding window dressing and peddled to unsuspecting believers as a means to decipher God’s will.
+For example, many are promoting mysticism and meditation under the name “contemplative prayer.”
+Thus, the occult and things prohibited to God’s children in the Scriptures are repackaged with Christian-sounding window dressing and peddled to unsuspecting believers as a means to decipher God’s will and enter and navigate spiritual realms.

-One popular “Christian” song promotes the mystical adage “As above, so below; As below, so above,” a mantra borrowed from Hermeticism and its so-called “Principle of Correspondence,” an old occult philosophy often linked to the Egyptian god Thoth.
+One popular “Christian” song promotes the mystical adage “As above, so below; As below, so above,” a mantra borrowed from Hermeticism and Theosophy, the former an old occult philosophy often linked to the Egyptian god Thoth.

 REPLACING SCRIPTURE